When should students start to prepare for the PSAT – SAT -ACT?

 The SAT was significantly revised in 2015 so now we find that the skills the SAT is measuring are about the same skills being measured by the ACT.
 The formats are a little different, but not a lot.
 The SAT has 4 sections: Reading, Writing/Language, Math (calculator allowed), Math (calculator NOT allowed).
 Scores for SAT range from 200-800 for 2 major categories: Reading/Writing and Math.
 Colleges consider the 2 sub-scores separately.
 They do not average them or add them together.
-There is an optional written essay at the end of the test.
-Some colleges require the written essay, but most do not.
+The optional written essay on the SAT has been DISCONTINUED.
 Some colleges Super Score and will consider sub-scores from one test date to another.
 Check with your college.

 Do you recommend group classes or private tutoring for students with disabilities?

 That depends on the type and extent of the disability.
 Students with mild learning disabilities should benefit from the either our School-based class or our Semi-private Tutorial (possibly supplemented with some private tutoring).

 Students with more pronounced learning disabilities should consider private tutoring.
 Dr. Gagnon and her associates have been teaching students with many types of physical and learning disabilities for over 20+ years.
 If your student has a special concern, please call Dr. Gagnon to discuss your options.

 The PSAT, SAT and ACT offer special testing arrangements for students with special needs.
 If you believe your child may need some type of accommodation, please contact Dr. Gagnon for more details about how to apply for the accommodations.
 It can be a lengthy process, so allow sufficient time for possible testing, filing the application and receiving a decision from the test developers (several months before the exam the student plans to take.)